 The Scariest Thing About Choking Is That No One Hears It

-- Authors
+Authors

 It is strange how some memories stay with you, not because they were loud or dramatic, but because they were quiet in a way that did not feel normal.
+My strongest memory of choking is not the snack, the room, or even the fear.
+It is the silence.

 It Started Like Any Other Night

-I remember it being a normal night.
+I remember it being an ordinary evening.

+At first it was not pain.
 It was confusion.

-I tried to breathe in… and nothing happened.
+I tried to breathe in, and nothing happened.

-I tried again, a little harder.
+I tried again, harder this time.

 Still nothing.